 Our 9 inspiring women’s conference ideas provide more thoughtful suggestions for your workshop

 Leadership is an important skill to include in any women’s empowerment workshop.
 But how can you offer new insights that haven’t been explored already?
 One idea is to include equine-assisted coaching (EAC) in your agenda.

 Although this involves traveling to a farm or ranch, working with horses is a great way to put leadership skills into practice in a hands-on way.
 Not sure where to start?
 Book a ranch venue near you through Peerspace and reach out to the host for coaching ideas.

 11. Screen a movie

-Conclude your women’s empowerment workshop with a screening of an inspiring documentary or movie at a private screening room.
-Whether it’s a mainstream movie like Wonder Woman, or something a little more subtle, choose a film that will inspire your guests to keep moving toward their goals even after they walk out the door of your workshop.
+Conclude your women’s empowerment workshop with an inspiring documentary or movie screening at a private screening room.
+You can opt for a mainstream movie, like Wonder Woman, or something a little more subtle.
+Barbara Kopple’s 1976 documentary film Harlan County USA empowers women in front of, and behind, the camera.
+No matter which route you take, choose a film that will inspire your guests to keep moving toward their goals even after they walk out the door of your workshop.

 Keep the planning simple by booking a private theater on Peerspace that is perfect for a film screening and a post-movie discussion.

 What is a seminar class?
 We tackle that question here!